projectchrono/chrono/doxygen/documentation/tutorials/install/install_chrono_linux.md

 Recommended compilers:
 - GNU C++ compiler for Linux-based platforms (version 4.9 or newer).<br>
-Install the latest version of GCC through your package manger: `pacman -S gcc`.
+Install the latest version of GCC through your package manger: `gcc`.
+- LLVM Clang C and C++ compiler (version 1.6 or newer).<br>
+Install the latest version of Clang through your package manger: `clang`.

 Other compilers were also tested (e.g. Intel C++, PGI) but they are not officially supported and maintained.
 While it is likely possible to build Chrono with other tool chains, this might require changes to the CMake scripts.

 ## 2) Download and install the Eigen library

 Chrono now uses [Eigen3](http://eigen.tuxfamily.org/) for all of its internal dense linear algebra needs.
 Chrono requires Eigen version 3.3.0 or newer, but we strongly encourage using the **latest stable release, Eigen 3.3.7**.
-Eigen is available to install through the Arch package manger: `pacman -S eigen`.
+Eigen is available through your system package manager as: `eigen`, `eigen3-dev`, `eigen3-devel`.

 <div class="ce-warning">
 Chrono has been tested most extensively with Eigen 3.3.4 and Eigen 3.3.7.<br>